deckhouse/deckhouse/modules/021-cni-cilium/docs/README.md

 description: The cni-cilium module provides networking in a cluster using the Cilium module.
 ---

-The `cni-cilium module` provides a network in a cluster using the [Cilium](https://cilium.io/) module.
+The `cni-cilium module` provides a network in a cluster.
+It is based on the [Cilium](https://cilium.io/) project.

 ## Limitations